Inflectra/spira-documentation/README.md

 2. Run `pip install mkdocs-material` to install everything our base theme needs
 3. Run `pip install Pygments` from the command line - this library is used to provide nicer syntax highlighting for code
 4. Run `pip install pymdown-extensions` to allow extra markdown formatting options to the rendering
+5. Run `pip install mkdocs-redirects` to allow for redirects from old links to new links
-5. Clone this repo to your local machine
+6. Clone this repo to your local machine
-6. Edit files as needed
+7. Edit files as needed

 ## Setting up our theme and addons